aliozturkseksen/honolulu_answers/README.md

 Follow the directions in our [honolulu-jenkins-cookbook](https://github.com/stelligent/honolulu_jenkins_cookbooks) repository.

-This will create a VPC, 2 private subnets, a public subnet, a Jenkins load balancer, an application load balancer, and the following instances:
+This will create a VPC, two private subnets, a public subnet, a Jenkins load balancer, an application load balancer, and the following instances:
 * Bastion host
 * NAT server
 * Jenkins server